SLIPO-EU/TripleGeo/README.md

 <ul>
 <li>In case that triples will be extracted from a geographical file (e.g., ESRI shapefiles) as specified in the user-defined configuration file in <code>./test/conf/shp_options.conf</code>, and assuming that binaries are bundled together in <code>/target/triplegeo-1.2-SNAPSHOT.jar</code>, give a command like this:</br>
 <code>java -cp ./target/triplegeo-1.2-SNAPSHOT.jar eu.slipo.athenarc.triplegeo.Executor ./test/conf/shp_options.conf</code></li>
-<li>If triples will be extracted from a geospatially-enabled DBMS (e.g., PostGIS), the command is essentially the same, but specifies a suitable configuration file <code>./test/conf/PostGIS_options.conf</code> with all information required to connect and extract data from the DBMS:</br>
+<li>If triples will be extracted from a geospatially-enabled DBMS (e.g., PostGIS), the command is essentially the same, but it specifies a suitable configuration file <code>./test/conf/PostGIS_options.conf</code> with all information required to connect and extract data from the DBMS, as well as runtime linking to the JDBC driver for enabling connections to PostgreSQL (assuming that this JDBC driver is located at <code>./lib/postgresql-9.4-1206-jdbc4.jar</code>):</br>
-<code>java -cp ./target/triplegeo-1.2-SNAPSHOT.jar eu.slipo.athenarc.triplegeo.Executor ./test/conf/PostGIS_options.conf</code></li>
+<code>java -cp ./lib/postgresql-9.4-1206-jdbc4.jar;./target/triplegeo-1.2-SNAPSHOT.jar eu.slipo.athenarc.triplegeo.Executor ./test/conf/PostGIS_options.conf</code></li>
 </ul>
 <li>Wait until the process gets finished, and verify that the resulting output file is according to your specifications.</li>
 </ul>